patrickdemond/spruce/doc/cypress_integration.md

   {
     return 404
   }
-  else
+  JSON data is stored to the answer

+  for all data files in Cypress
   {
-    JSON data is stored to the answer
+    Cypress sends PATCH to PINE:answer/<answer_id>?filename=<FILENAME> with raw file contents as body }

   Cypress sends PATCH to PINE:response_device/<uuid> with body { "status": "completed" }
   if( response_device record doesn't exist )
   {
     return 404
   }

-    else
-    {
-      server updates response_device.status to "completed"
+  server updates response_device.status to "completed" }
-    }
-  }
-}